 There are some circumstances where a Durable Power of Attorney won’t suffice, and far too many people find this out too late.
 For Social Security, Medicare, Medicaid and Veteran’s benefits, you may need to have been assigned as the Representative Payee, which is a separate document.
 Again, this is why an attorney is important.
-States can vary, so see a respected attorney who knows your state laws, as well as federal requirements, so that you have everything that you need to act as a responsible fiduciary representative.
+States can vary, so see a respected attorney who knows your state laws, as well as federal rules and requirements, so that you have everything that you need to act as a responsible fiduciary representative.

 Representative Payee: We Found Out in Time

 The one thing that I learned about POA (have both durable and healthcare POA for Mom) was that it still didn’t allow me to talk to Medicare about Mom’s billings, etc. I had to be her Representative Payee (or so I was told) – so we did go through that process while she was still able to cognitively answer the questions from Social Security Administration.

 Your doctor’s office may have convinced you to fill out a health directive.
 This document assigns a Power of Attorney for healthcare to someone you trust, to become your trustee.
 Again, no matter what your age, it’s imperative that you follow through on completing an advanced directive.

 This document however is only for your health care.
 It has nothing to do with your finances or paying your bills.
-Every adult should have both documents drawn up with copies going to the people or trustees designated to act on their behalf.
+Every adult should have both documents drawn up with copies going to the parties or trustees designated to act on their behalf.

 If at all possible, start discussing fiduciary responsibilities with your parents in a natural manner rather than waiting for a crisis.
 One approach that we suggest is that adult children mention, during a relaxed conversation with their parents, that they are going to see an attorney to get their legal documents drawn up.
 This is often enough of an incentive for the parents to say, “How about we go at the same time?”
-If they don’t say that, you may at least have perked their interest, perhaps for later action.
+If they don’t get on board, you may at least have perked their interest, perhaps for later action.